Black and white headshot of Saint Marys Hospital president Dr. Steve Schneider

 Schneider

-A physician and administrator in Waterbury for over thirty years, DR. STEVE SCHNEIDER knows a thing or two about providing care for this community.
-Yet, the former Army doctor is diligent in making sure he stays connected to the people’s needs – and his “feet-on-the-street” philosophy has helped Saint Mary’s further advance its care services.
+A physician and administrator in Waterbury for over thirty years, DR. STEVE SCHNEIDER knew a thing or two about providing care for this community.
+Yet, the former Army doctor was diligent in making sure he stayed connected to the people’s needs – and his “feet-on-the-street” philosophy helped Saint Mary’s further advance its care services.

-It’s a little past high noon in Downtown Waterbury.
-This Tuesday afternoon isn’t just warm… it’s a downright scorcher.
+It was a little past high noon in Downtown Waterbury.
+The Tuesday afternoon wasn’t just warm… it was a downright scorcher.
 Like, fry-an-egg-on-the-pavement hot.
 Run-through-a-hose hot.
 Streets-look-like-a-mirage hot.

-Leaving his comfy, climate-controlled confines, Steve Schneider makes his way out of his conference room, down the hospital corridor, in and out of the elevator, down a staircase and – pow – out into the swelter, the humidity immediately hitting his face.
-He’s wearing the antithesis of “weather-appropriate attire” – a black suit, white business shirt, maroon patterned tie, black socks, brown shoes.
+Leaving his comfy, climate-controlled confines, Steve Schneider made his way out of his conference room, down the hospital corridor, in and out of the elevator, down a staircase and – pow – out into the swelter, the humidity immediately hitting his face.
+He was wearing the antithesis of “weather-appropriate attire” – a black suit, white business shirt, maroon patterned tie, black socks, brown shoes.

-“You’re going to need to Photoshop out all of the sweat,” he jokes, in a calm and well-mannered tone.
-And then, he’s off.
+“You’re going to need to Photoshop out all of the sweat,” he joked, in a calm and well-mannered tone.
+And then, he was off.

 Smiling headshot of Dr. Steve Schneider of Saint Marys Hospital in Waterbury WORX

-He often takes lunchtime walks throughout the neighborhoods in the City.
-His jaunts are part business, part pleasure.
-“When I'm walking, you look at the Clock Tower, you look at the churches, and it almost feels like you're in an Italian city.
+He often took lunchtime walks throughout the neighborhoods in the City.
+His jaunts were part business, part pleasure.
+“When I go walking, you look at the Clock Tower, you look at the churches, and it almost feels like you're in an Italian city.
 It's wonderful… the architecture and what we have here.”

-He also loves seeing the people, observing the alchemy of the city, often stopping for chats.
-It’s in these interactions where Schneider gets a clear sense of what the City needs – each person and the community as a whole.
+He also loved seeing the people, observing the alchemy of the city, often stopping for chats.
+It’s in these interactions where Schneider got a clear sense of what the City needs – each person and the community as a whole.

 Dr. Steven Schneider of Sant Marys Hospital taking a walk through downtown Waterbury WORX